 KEVIN JONES YOGA & PILATES | ABOUT JIVAMUKTI YOGA

 Jivamukti Yoga promotes the educational aspect of the practice.
-Each class focuses on a theme, which is supported by Sanskrit chanting, readings, references to scriptural texts, music, spoken word, asana sequencing & yogic breathing (pranayama) practices.
+Each class focuses on a theme, which is supported by Sanskrit chanting, reading, references to scriptural texts, music, spoken word, asana (postural) sequencing & yogic breathing (pranayama).
 Jivamukti students are well educated in the philosophy of yoga.

 The core philosophy is expressed through five tenets which form the foundation of Jivamukti Yoga.
 Jivamukti teachers embody these tenets, so that they colour all of his or her teachings, whether in Fundamentals, Open or other classes, workshops, or even just interactions with others in the Jivamukti community.